What equipment do you need for a video surveillance system?

 How can you keep your video safe and secure?

-There are several things you can do to protect your security footage from hackers.
-You should:
+You can do several things you can do to protect your security footage from hackers:

 - Utilize your camera's built-in firewall, which monitors and controls any information that passes to and from the camera.